 An employer is liable for an act of an employee which is done ‘in the course of employment’, even if the employer did not know about it or approve of it (EqA s.109).

-The employer has a defence if it proves that it took such steps as were reasonably practicable to prevent the employee doing the thing, or doing anything of that description (EqA s.109(4), examples in Employment Code para 10.50-10.52).
-Even where the employer has this defence, the employee can still be personally liable – see next sub-heading.
+The employer has a defence if it proves that it took such steps as were reasonably practicable to prevent the employee doing the thing, or doing anything of that description (EqA s.109(4), examples in Employment Code para 10.50-10.52 and in the EHRC’s 2020 Sexual harassment and harassment at work: technical guidance para 4.20-4.27 ).
+Even where the employer has this defence, the employee can still be personally liable – see below Claiming against employee and others involved.

 B v John Edward Crowther Ltd (2002), Employment Tribunal

 A dyehouse worker suffered ongoing abuse from colleagues related to his stammer.
 They often laughed and pulled faces at him (he sometimes contorted his face trying to get words out).
 They made grunting sounds when he was in the vicinity.
 The managers were aware of this abuse.
 For example, the assistant manager heard an operative say, “why don’t you do us all a favour and f**k off you stuttering twat.”
 Also, the tribunal accepted that the behaviour of the operatives had been brought to the attention of the manager.
 The tribunal held the employer was liable for discrimination.

 Nowadays the employer would be liable for harassment; at the time there was no separate claim for harassment.
 Also, even if the employer did not know of the harassment, it could still be liable unless it proved it took such steps as were reasonably practicable to prevent harassment.